 - Proof of financial means (20,000 baht per person/40,000 baht per family)

-Getting to Thailand is the best via Bangkok Airport (BKK), but ther are five more international airports: Chiang Mai (CNX), Hat Yai (HDY), Krabi (KBV), Phuket (HKT) and Ko Samui (USM), in case you want to start your visit in different place than the capital.
+Getting to Thailand is the best via Bangkok Airport (BKK), but there are five more international airports: Chiang Mai (CNX), Hat Yai (HDY), Krabi (KBV), Phuket (HKT), and Ko Samui (USM), in case you want to start your visit in a different place than the capital.

 Check flights and hotel offers for Thailand:

 Depending on where you want to go in Thailand, your options for accommodation vary from standard hotels or an AirBnB or cheaper accommodations, such as guest houses or bungalows.

 It is up to you and your budget and personal preferences.
 For budget (and young) travelers, there is plenty of cheap accommodation to choose from in Thailand.